 Posting about Black History Month on the first day of February feels a bit performative.

 It’s what the big corporations do.
-It’s when the universities send out their marketing emails themed around their alumni of color.
+It’s when most universities send out their marketing emails themed around their alumni of color.

 Can you name three important Americans who shaped our history, who happen to be Black — and who aren’t celebrities or named Barack Obama?